-Enter three Murderers
+Enter three Murderers.

+FIRST MURDERER.
 But who did bid thee join with us?

+THIRD MURDERER.
 Macbeth.

-He needs not our mistrust, since he delivers Our offices and what we have to do To the direction just.
+SECOND MURDERER.
+He needs not our mistrust; since he delivers Our offices and what we have to do To the direction just.

+FIRST MURDERER.
 Then stand with us.

-The west yet glimmers with some streaks of day:

-Now spurs the lated traveller apace

-To gain the timely inn; and near approaches

-The subject of our watch.
+The west yet glimmers with some streaks of day.
+Now spurs the lated traveller apace, To gain the timely inn; and near approaches The subject of our watch.

+THIRD MURDERER.
 Hark!
 I hear horses.

-[Within] Give us a light there, ho!
+BANQUO.
+[Within.]
+Give us a light there, ho!

-Then 'tis he: the rest

-That are within the note of expectation

-Already are i' the court.
+SECOND MURDERER.
+Then 'tis he; the rest That are within the note of expectation Already are i' th' court.

+FIRST MURDERER.
 His horses go about.

-Almost a mile: but he does usually, So all men do, from hence to the palace gate Make it their walk.
+THIRD MURDERER.
+Almost a mile; but he does usually, So all men do, from hence to the palace gate Make it their walk.